ebussola/job-schedule/README.md

 To run the ExternalControllerCommandTest, you need to start the test daemon, just run test/start-daemon.php

 It will open a daemon with stubs classes simulating some functionalities.

+A test is not automaticaly testable, the ipc file must be 777 to be accessible for all users.